-Scenario: Berlin, December 19th, 2016 – It is a wonderful pre-christmas evening, with a clear sky, lots of stars, and a bit fresh.
+Scenario: Berlin, December 19th, 2016 – It is a wonderful pre-Christmas evening, with a clear sky, lots of stars, and a bit fresh.
 A family meets with a bunch of children in front of a movie theatre in order to celebrate the 12th birthday of their beloved son.
 The friends welcome each other with a bright smile, laughter, and full of enthusiasm.
-As happy as they entered to see the film, that happy they spent their time, and left again.
-Their parents were waiting and the gifts were exchange.
-The music of the christmas market filled the air, and one of the fathers thought it would be great to spend some time there with the boys.
-But it was late, almost eight o’clock, and everybody left … Ten minutes later, being back home, it was shared on the news that the christmas market, turned out being the target of a terrorist attack.
+As happy as they entered to see the film, that happy they spent their time and left again.
+Their parents were waiting and the gifts were exchanged.
+The music of the Christmas market filled the air, and one of the fathers thought it would be great to spend some time there with the boys.
+But it was late, almost eight o’clock, and everybody left … Ten minutes later, being back home, it was shared on the news that the Christmas market, turned out to be the target of a terrorist attack.
 Berlin, December 20th, 2016.

-Impressions: Still a block to walk to the christmas market, a strange atmosphere, lots of people in the area, silence – silence all over, christmas market closed, police, press, cameras, people crying, rushing photographers, silence – silence all over … Berlin, December 25th, 2016 – People gather at the Christmas Market at night in order to protest in collectivity against strategic instabilization of society by global terrorist attacks.
+Impressions: Still a block to walk to the Christmas market, a strange atmosphere, lots of people in the area, silence – silence all over, Christmas market closed, police, press, cameras, people crying, rushing photographers, silence – silence all over … Berlin, December 25th, 2016 – People gather at the Christmas Market at night in order to protest in collectivity against strategic destabilization of society by global terrorist attacks.

 Our current epoch of globalization and worldwide media information range makes us face challenges that we possibly were not prepared to deal with.
-Communication, obviously a central pillar of our life in this century, creates immense benefits but also causes difficulties, namely by offering a multitude of ways that may be used for organized abuse – such as spreading fake news on purpose, and using virtual communication services for raising fear and mobilizing copycats that follow calls of radicalized groups.
-The monopoly of mass media channels suffered a take-over by individual bloggers, and committed individuals who work for ‚good‘ or ‚bad‘, while such definition is up to each of us.
-According to the mass of headlines and content that we have to deal with, I would like to name a few that recently crossed our news lines, such as: German Foreign Minister, Frau Von der Leien, supports Nigeria with items for counter terrorist actions valuing 4.200.000,- Euro; Police Brigades, Undercover Units, and Special Forces work day and night to prevent extremist activities, and to enable mankind to cherish a balanced life.
+Communication, obviously a central pillar of our life in this century, creates immense benefits but also causes difficulties, namely by offering a multitude of ways that may be used for organized abuse – such as spreading fake news on purpose and using virtual communication services for raising fear and mobilizing copycats that follow calls of radicalized groups.
+The monopoly of mass media channels suffered a take-over by individual bloggers and committed individuals who work for ‚good‘ or ‚bad‘, while such definition is up to each of us.
+According to the mass of headlines and content that we have to deal with, I would like to name a few that recently crossed our news lines, such as German Foreign Minister, Frau Von der Leiden, who supports Nigeria with items for counter-terrorist actions valuing 4.200.000,- Euro; Police Brigades, Undercover Units, and Special Forces work day and night to prevent extremist activities, and to enable mankind to cherish a balanced life.